Page 355

 By Jack Joseph Smith

-The Differance Don't think Jesus dosen't see you when you walk Put your knees on the ground for Paseal I mean go ahead Pascal says no Find a place to say thank you That is the meaning of Jesus who watched the wind isn't it every place grace & tolerance Ad Last Duplicitius Christ, when we judge this, we have Lost
+The Differance Don't think Jesus dosen't see you when you walk Put your knees on the ground for Pascal I mean go ahead PASCAL SAYS NO So Find a place to say thank you That is the meaning of Jesus who watched the wind isn't it every place grace & tolerance At Last Duplicitius Christ, when we judge this, we have Lost

 Original Scan